- DOB7 Dec 1991

 - BirthplaceYasawa Islands

-However, a switch to rugby union saw him link up with NSW Waratahs between 2014 and 2015, before taking a year out of Super Rugby to feature for Glasgow Warriors, where he scored another nine tries in 22 appearances.
+A switch to rugby union saw him link up with NSW Waratah's between 2014 and 2015, before taking a year out of Super Rugby to feature for Glasgow Warriors – scoring nine tries in his 22 appearances there.

 Naiyaravoro then headed to Japan’s Top League and Panasonic Wild Knights where he was selected to feature in a World XV side in 2015; the wing posted a hat-trick in his debut against Japan before being named in the Barbarians squad to face Samoa just a week later.

 Those performances earned the wing a call up to the Wallabies, with Naiyaravoro making his Australia debut against USA before returning to Waratahs and making a second Test appearance against England in 2016.